Exams & Papers

 The Academic Services and Technology Services teams work to support the use of computers on exams in a manner that balances the interests of those who prefer to use computers with those who choose to write exams by hand.

 Use of computers during exams is limited to typing functions unless a faculty member specifically authorizes other uses in their exam instructions.
 Each student is bound by the Law School Honor Code in all aspects of the examination process.

 General guidelines and restrictions:

 - Students must use private or Class Room Support Services computers to write in-class examinations.
-(UW computers in the computer lab may be used only for take-home exams or papers.)
-The Classroom Support Services computers can be requested online at: http://www.css.washington.edu/STFEquipment.
+Loaner computers from Classroom Support Services can be requested at: http://www.css.washington.edu/STFEquipment.

 - Individual faculty members may choose to prohibit the use of computers for any particular exam, including take-home exams.

-- Students opting to write their exams on a computer must use Exam4 or turn in a CD or USB Flash drive at the completion of the examination period.
+- Students opting to write their exams on a computer must use Exam4 (or turn in a CD or USB Flash drive at the completion of the examination period if permitted by the instructor).
 The completed exam answer needs to be successfully submitted or saved to the chosen form within the allowed exam time, not after the exam time has expired.

 - Any electronic form must be readable by a system using Microsoft Windows operating system and the student’s answer file be written preferably in MS Word 2003 or 2007.
 If not able to save in Word format, save in a text (.txt) or rich text (.rtf) file.

 Students need to use Exam4 (or supply their own CDs or USB Flash drives, which must be labeled with the student’s examination number, the course number, and name of the Professor).

 Any student failing to hand in either a written or electronic copy of his or her exam at the conclusion of the time allotted will be considered to have failed to complete the examination.